The Opening ceremony of Tomsk Technological Institute.

 Tomsk Polytechnic University was founded in 1896 as Tomsk Technological Institute of Emperor Nicholas II.
-The first technical higher educational institution in the Asian part of Russia was led by Professor Efim Zubashev who laid the foundation for the development of the best traditions of TPU as a large Siberian centre for education and research.
+The first technical higher educational institution in the Asian part of Russia was led by Professor Efim Zubashev who laid the foundation for the development of the best traditions of TPU as a large Siberian center for education and research.

-Tomsk Technological Institute (TTI) ensured education and training of highly qualified engineers, which strengthened the industry and economy in Siberia, the Far East and CIS countries (Kazakhstan, Uzbekistan, Kirghizia, etc.).
-TTI established outstanding schools in the field of chemistry, mechanical engineering and material science, physics and mathematics, electrical and power engineering, mining and geology, building and architecture.
+Tomsk Technological Institute (TTI) ensured education and training of highly qualified engineers, which strengthened the industry and economy in Siberia, the Far East and the CIS countries (Kazakhstan, Uzbekistan, Kirghizia, and etc.).
+TTI established remarkable schools in the field of chemistry, mechanical engineering and materials science, physics and mathematics, electrical and power engineering, mining and geology, and building and architecture.

 In 1925 by the decree of Siberian Revolutionary Committee TTI changed its name into Siberian Technological Institute, and in 1934 it was reorganised into Tomsk Industrial Institute.

-An important step in the development of the university as research and educational, methodical and engineering centre was connected with the name of Professor A.A.
+An important step in the development of the University as research and educational, methodical and engineering center was connected with the name of Professor A.A.
 Vorobiev.
 In 1944 Rector Vorobiev made it possible to award the status of polytechnic institute.
-New research fields meeting the demands of that time were developed at Tomsk Polytechnic Institute (TPI): radio engineering, electronics and automation, nuclear power engineering, cybernetics and computer engineering, high voltage engineering, engineering and technology of directional drilling, molecular physics, plasma physics and chemistry, etc.
+New research fields began to develop at Tomsk Polytechnic Institute (TPI): radio engineering, electronics and automation, nuclear power engineering, cybernetics and computer engineering, high voltage engineering, engineering and technology of directional drilling, molecular physics, plasma physics and chemistry, and etc.